rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 {{% read_before_7 "This tutorial is part 8 of 8 in this series."
 "Part 1:" "A Firebase in React Tutorial for Beginners" "https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial" "Part 2:" "React Firebase Authorization with Roles" "https://www.robinwieruch.de/react-firebase-authorization-roles-permissions" "Part 3:" "React Firebase Auth Persistence with Local Storage" "https://www.robinwieruch.de/react-firebase-auth-persistence" "Part 4:" "React Firebase Social Login: Google, Facebook, Twitter" "https://www.robinwieruch.de/react-firebase-social-login" "Part 5:" "React Firebase: Link Social Logins" "https://www.robinwieruch.de/react-firebase-link-social-logins" "Part 6:" "React Firebase: Email Verification" "https://www.robinwieruch.de/react-firebase-email-verification" "Part 7:" "How to use React Router with Firebase" "https://www.robinwieruch.de/react-firebase-router" %}}

 Now we've worked with a list of data and single entities with the Firebase's realtime database to create an admin dashboard in the previous sections.
-To dig deeper, check the Firebase admin SDK to manage the authenticated users too.

 In this section, I want to introduce a new entity to demonstrate a business-related feature for a Firebase in React application, a message entity that lets you create a chat application.
 We'll cover how to interact with Firebase's realtime database; specifically, how to structure data, work with lists of data, and how to create, update, and remove data.
 Also, you will see how ordering and pagination works with Firebase.
 In the end, it's up to you to decide whether your application should become a chat application with a message entity or a book application with a book entity in the database.
 The message entity is only there as example.

 {{% chapter_header "Defining a Firebase Realtime Database API" "firebase-realtime-database-api" %}}